jonghall/vsistats/readme.md

 ```
 ### Scheduling Scripts to run.
-* If you wish to collect statistics on images and vlan information the script must be run periodically (every 15 minutes recommended).
-This data is only available while the instance is active.
-The script stores the data in the Cloudant database for access when the daily report is run.
+* If you wish to collect statistics on images used the script must be run periodically (every 15 minutes is recommended).
+This data is only available while the instance is active so the script captures and stores the data in the Cloudant database for access when the daily report is run.
 * The daily report should be run nightly, after 3am eastern time to ensure that it captures all the previous days provisioning events.
 If the [Cloudant] section is left blank or
-the trackProvisioningEvents script isn't run regularly the Datacenter and Image Statistics will be blank.
+the trackProvisioningEvents script isn't run regularly the Image Statistics will be missing.
 * The daily report can be run adhoc by running directly.   ````python generateDailyReport.py --date YYYY/MM/DD````
-* If no date is specified it will default to running the report using the previous day.
+* If no date is specified the script will default to running the report using the previous days data.

 ### Suggested CRONTAB settings
 ````bazaar